DATA-606-2023-FALL-THURSDAY/Loan-prediction-analysis/docs/Proposal.md

 profession: Profession of the user.

-married: Marital status of the user (e.g., "Married" or "Single").
+married/single: Marital status of the user (e.g., "Married" or "Single").

 house_ownership: Ownership status of the user's residence (e.g., Owned, Rented, Neither).